polysyllabic/chaos/docs/chaosface.md

 With majority voting, the modifier with the greatest number of votes will always win.
 Ties are broken by random selection among those with the greatest votes.

-The 'Authoritarian' mode doesn't let chat vote at all.
+The 'authoritarian' mode doesn't let chat vote at all.
 Instead, at the end of each voting cycle, chaos chooses a modifier for you at random.
 This feature is mostly intended for testing.
 If you use it for active play, note that you are removing the 'twitch controls' from the chaos by doing this.